ShaddGallegos/OllamaTrauma/README.md

 A comprehensive bash script for managing Ollama LLM deployments, including installation, model management, and fine-tuning capabilities.

+I made this as an ansible demo the bash script has more menu features the tml file needs a little mod depending which model you want to install and isnt menu driven, but still cool!

 ## Features

 - **Menu**
 ```
 ===== Ollama Management Tool =====
 1) Install/Update and Run Mistral
-2) Import Model from Hugging Face
+2) Import Model from Huggingface.co
 3) Advanced LLM Operations (Train The Model, Fine-tune)
 4) Exit
 ==================================